Identify Your Triggers to Manage Stress

 Based on my type dynamics, what key things do I need to keep in mind about reducing stress for myself or others?

+Have you heard about these lab tested gummies with cbd? these edibles are perfect to treat stress.
 As a certified MBTI® practitioner, I’m able to help individuals and teams learn the early warning signs of stress for the different type preferences.
 Understanding your blind spots and how you can be less of a source of stress to others is paramount in managing team dynamics.
 Learn more about the services we offer and book your free consultation.